Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: CONCLUSIONS

 The partial SLEDs for the CO molecule constructed from the lines observed by Z-Spec cannot distinguish between different models of CO excitation.
 The simplest assumption is that of local thermodynamic equilibrium (LTE), under which we can derive the gas column density and excitation temperature.
 We find that the relative line strengths can be reproduced by relatively low excitation temperatures ($<$~100~K), and optical depths ($<$~1).
 In the non-LTE case, other parts of the parameter space are allowed, including higher optical depths, while measurements of the lower rotational transitions are essential in confirming such models.

 By being able to characterize galaxies that can be inaccessible at other wavelengths, the combination of large-area submm surveys and spectroscopic follow-ups of the CO emission lines will lead to substantial progress in our understanding of high redshift galaxies and their evolution.
-These results suggest the possibility of a rapid growth in our understanding of SMGs, independent of their optical or radio counterparts, but enabled by strong gravitational lensing magnification.
+These results suggest the possibility of a rapid growth in our understanding of high redshift star formation in highly dust-obscured galaxies, independent of identifying optical or radio counterparts, but enabled by strong gravitational lensing magnification.

 \acknowledgements We are indebted to the staff of the Caltech Submillimeter Observatory for their unflagging support.
 This work was supported by NSF grant AST-0807990 to J. Aguirre and by the CSO NSF Cooperative Agreement AST-0838261.
 Support was provided to J. Kamenetzky by an NSF Graduate Research Fellowship.
 Z-spec was constructed under NASA SARA grants NAGS-11911 and NAGS-12788 and an NSF Career grant (AST-0239270) and a Research Corporation Award (RI0928) to J. Glenn, in collaboration with the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.
 We acknowledge Peter Ade and his group for their filters and Lionel Duband for the 3He / 4He refrigerator in Z-Spec, and are grateful for their help in the early integration of the instrument.
-R. L. wishes to thank Tom Loredo for useful discussions regarding the significance of the redshift determination.
+R.L. wishes to thank Tom Loredo for useful discussions regarding the significance of the redshift determination, and P. Papadopoulos for help improving the gas mass discussion.
+R.L. also thanks the anonymous referee for the thorough read and the helpful comments for improving the paper.
 We appreciate the help of Robert Hanni and Jon Rodriguez with observing.